diggsweden/LDES-DCAT-AP-test-cases/README.md

 ## The tests (work in progress)

-1. Adding a catalog and nothing less
+1. Adding a catalog and nothing else
 2. Updating metadata for a catalog
 3. Adding a dataset to an existing catalog
 4. Updating a dataset